Sunset Sons: 2014–present

 On 8 October 2015 the band headlined the music segment of the World Surf League event Quiksilver Pro France.
 Their tracks "Blondie" and "Come Easy" were used as the highlight background music for the event.

 They released a single, "On The Road" (produced by Jacquire King, a re-recording of the original demo), on 16 October 2015 through the French Exit label, to support the Imagine Dragons tour.

 In January 2016 the band announced their debut album, Very Rarely Say Die, to be released on 1 April 2016.

 On 18 April 2016 the band headlined surf and music festival Goldcoast Oceanfest in Croyde, Devon.

 In August 2016 it was announced the band had been nominated for Best Live Act at the 2016 AIM (Association of Independent Music) Awards, alongside Wolf Alice, Babymetal, Caravan Palace and Courteeners.

 The band subsequently embarked on a UK and European tour culminating in a sold-out show at London's Shepherds Bush Empire.

 In January 2018 it was announced guitarist Robin Windram had left the band to concentrate on his family.
 At the same time the band announced they had been in the studio with producer Catherine Marks, an EP The River was released in 2018 and the band supported Nothing But Thieves on their UK tour.

 In August 2019 the band announced their second album Blood Rush Déjà Vu on Bad Influence, also produced by Catherine Marks, would be released on 1 November 2019.

 The band released two singles during the lockdown of 2020 'Rum & Coca Loca' and 'Smile'.
 They subsequently signed to New York's AntiFragile records for a third album yet to be announced.

 Their songs "Remember" and "Medicine" are included in the video game Guitar Hero Live.

 The band appeared on a BBC Radio 1 show on 27 October 2015 to talk about music video games.

 Their song "Watch Your Back" was used in the Netflix show "Bloodlines".

 In an interview with The Sound Lab in November 2019, the band stated they would be touring extensively and performing at as many festivals as possible.
 They also stated that new music would not be too far away, with shorter periods between new releases than with previous singles.

+The band has achieved a certain degree of popularity since 2016 due to the appearance of some of their songs such as: "Remember", "Blondie", "Medicine", "On the Road", "VROL", "Love Lights" and "Heroes" as part of the soundtrack of the soccer video game saga Dream League Soccer by developer First Touch Games.
+More specifically in deliveries: DLS 16, DLS 17, DLS 19 and DLS 20.